We’re sharing our top 5 presentation tips to help you deliver a great live stream.

 And I might just go through it in my head and I might just speak it out under my breath.
 And that helps that phrase get into my head.
 And then I can almost pull it out like a deck of cards and say, right, good morning, good afternoon.
 My name is Norf.

 I am from London.
 Today, we’re here to talk about… And that’s it off you go.
 And the more you speak it out, the more it’s going to be in your head and you can pull it out at any time.
-So that would be my recommendation.
+That would be my recommendation.
 Pen, paper, pencil, paper, write it down, refine it, speak it out.
 And off you go.

 Sara: Fantastic.
 Now let’s bring tip number five.
 Wonder Woman and Buzz Lightyear.
 What are we talking about here?

 And it relates directly to Wonder Woman and Buzz Lightyear.
-So Wonder Woman, if you think of Linda Carter, when, when she was, when she played wonder woman, she used to stand up and she would stand, I am still here, she used to stand like this, right?
+Wonder Woman, if you think of Linda Carter, when, when she was, when she played wonder woman, she used to stand up and she would stand, I am still here, she used to stand like this, right?

 Buzz Lightyear does the same as well.
 Right?
 You can see he’s got this great great smile like he’s like, right?
 And he stands like this.
-So for two minutes, this is where you need to stand up somewhere private or somewhere public, it’s totally up to you and you perform this power pose either like this or like this, but you literally stand for two minutes and get yourself configured, physiologically to have more testosterone in your body and less cortisol.
+For two minutes, this is where you need to stand up somewhere private or somewhere public, it’s totally up to you and you perform this power pose either like this or like this, but you literally stand for two minutes and get yourself configured, physiologically to have more testosterone in your body and less cortisol.

-So, so rather than saying, and it’s a little bit long-winded to say, ‘well, maybe you should look at doing Amy Cuddy’s power posing and like check out her research.’ for me, it was just a lot easier to tie that research into two people.
+Rather than saying, and it’s a little bit long-winded to say, ‘well, maybe you should look at doing Amy Cuddy’s power posing and like check out her research.’ for me, it was just a lot easier to tie that research into two people.
 You either do the Wonder Woman or you do the Buzz Lightyear.
 You choose.

-So very important, know your content, know it better.
+Very important, know your content, know it better.
 Don’t rely on slides, you know, have them there as prompts, but be able to do it without any prompts.
 You talked about warming up, so lots of warmup exercises.
 We’re gonna run through them quickly what they were.

 Warm your face as well, and that will be things like poking your tongue out and, you know, putting your face into different contortions.
 I was going to say contortations, but that’s not a word.
 We’ve just made a word up now.
 But just contort your face.
-So you’re pumping blood into your face and you’re not causing your face an injury.
+You’re pumping blood into your face and you’re not causing your face an injury.

 Sara: And tip number three was to get excited.
 And it’s definitely a mindset, you know, a thing where it’s, you know, instead of feeling nervous and being afraid, like flip the script, and it’s all about putting excitement into it, as opposed to letting the nervousness and the fear run that.

 These are phenomenal phenomenal tips.
 I’m so excited.
-So I’m just going to jump to the comments quickly.
+I’m just going to jump to the comments quickly.
 Neel’s world.
 Hi, thanks for being here, says, ‘I get nervous sometimes.’
 I get nervous sometimes too.
 And I think it’s something that you learn to manage over time and it doesn’t impact you as much as it does in the beginning.

-So I think like feeling nervous and feeling afraid is something that for me you get better at managing.
+I think like feeling nervous and feeling afraid is something that for me you get better at managing.
 It doesn’t, for me, it hasn’t ever gone away.
 It’s just being able to manage it better.
-So I feel, I feel you Neel.
+I feel, I feel you Neel.
 Activate LA.
 Hi.
 Thanks for being here.
 Good to see you here.

 Activate LA says, ‘Great advice.
 Know your first 60 seconds’.
 That’s a powerful one, you know, and I think people definitely underestimate the power of that first 60 and how, how that structure just sets you up for successful whole presentation, or live stream.
 Pete Johns great to have you here.
 Hello!
 Thanks for being here.